gary-archer/oauth.tokenhandler.serverless/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/gary-archer/oauth.tokenhandler.serverless/badge.svg?targetFile=package.json)](https://snyk.io/test/github/gary-archer/oauth.tokenhandler.serverless?targetFile=package.json)

-Utility API support for a Single Page Application, to enable OpenID Connect security and use of secure cookies.\
+API Driven OpenID Connect for Single Page Applications.\
 The [Final SPA](https://github.com/gary-archer/oauth.websample.final) uses Curity's [Token Handler Pattern](https://github.com/curityio/spa-using-token-handler) and calls this API to perform OAuth related work.

 ## Custom Implementation

 This repo provides an OAuth Agent and OAuth Proxy with some custom expiry testing and logging behavior.\
-Two separate instances are deployed to to AWS in a low cost manner to support the SPA:
+Two separate instances are deployed to to AWS, and run in a low cost manner:

-- A token handler to support local development
+- Token handler components to support local development
-- A token handler to support the deployed SPA
+- Token handler components used by the deployed SPA

-This enables my end-to-end SPA, API and Logging behavior to run in the preferred way.

 ## Quick Start

-To run this component in isolation, run these commands to build the API code:
+To run this component in isolation, run the following commands to build the API code:

 ```bash
 npm install